BrentMotzer/github-cover-letter/README.md

 Claude Code and an agentic AI platform called OpenClaw.
 Experiences like these continue to deepen my interest in the systems and platforms that enable technological progress.

-I currently manage a $4M+ territory selling into enterprise-level hospital systems, where I’m responsible for growing revenue and driving adoption of multiple cardiovascular technologies across a complex set of accounts.
+I currently manage a $4M+ territory selling into enterprise-level hospital systems, where I’m responsible for full-cycle sales and driving adoption of multiple cardiovascular technologies across a complex set of accounts.
 Over the past year, I’ve delivered over 24.5% revenue growth, and over the course of my tenure I’ve consistently exceeded quarterly quota by double digits.
 A big part of my role involves structuring six-figure agreements, many of which generate over $500K in annual